Texas Executive Leadership Groups

 This is not your typical support group for leaders in which participants complain about their boards and staff and get support from colleagues.
 Instead, these groups challenge leaders about their leadership styles, as well as their methods of leading, managing, and problem solving, with the goal of helping them to succeed as leaders and to help their organizations succeed.

 Leaders in these groups do not give advice to other members.
-Rather, they learn how to coach each other in a manner that recognizes each person’s unique style of leadership.
+Rather, they learn with each other in a manner that recognizes each person’s unique style of leadership while building key leadership competencies for success.
 This approach allows people to gain new insights and improve results immediately and sustain success over time.

 Executive Leadership Group Leader